EpsilonZ/CityVisualizer/README.md

 __Note3: We'll use Mapbox.
 Mapbox has a free tier usage, so, if you want to implement this, head to https://docs.mapbox.com/help/how-mapbox-works/access-tokens/ and learn how to create your own API Key.
 You will have to place that API Key on the html files that create a map__

+__Note4: I would love to upload sample files for you to visualize but each generated city can get up to 13GB so uploading this to GitHub is impossible.
+As soon as I find a way to attach them I'll__

 CityVisualizer have been designed to visualize and simulate urban movements really easily knowing a series of interest of points.

  ![Allt text](media/withheatmap.png)